Linfield win in Europe as Glens, Crues & Derry draw

 Last updated on .From the section Irish

-Chris McKee scored twice as Linfield beat FK Vllaznia 3-1 in the first leg of their Europa Conference League qualifier at Windsor Park.
+Chris McKee scored twice as Linfield beat KS Vllaznia 3-1 in the first leg of their Europa Conference League qualifier at Windsor Park.

 Jack Scott also scored before Marko Juric grabbed a consolation for the Albanian side.